mabaan/Chisco/README.md

 - preprocessing.py: CLI to prepare PKLs
 - eegcnn.py: EEGNet backbone and three classifier heads avg, gru, attn
 - EEGclassify.py: training loop, evaluation, and checkpointing
-- analysis.py and blink_stat.py: optional analysis scripts that use MNE for separate workflows not required by the core pipeline
-- montage.csv: example montage file for MNE based scripts
+- mapping.ipynb: Generates a stable mapping from word to class id using the folder names found in raw_csv/.
+This preserves Arabic text.
+The results are stored in data\AREEG_Words\labels.json .
-- ArEEG.pdf: reference paper
+- ArEEG.pdf: Dataset Paper

-## Citation

-If you use the ArEEG dataset please cite the paper above.
-If you use this codebase please include a link to this repository.
+-
 ## Acknowledgment

 All credit for the ArEEG dataset and data collection belongs to the authors of ArEEG_Words: Dataset for Envisioned Speech Recognition using EEG for Arabic Words.